Here's the single biggest myth in NSW motor accident claims: if you were at fault, you get nothing.

 To be clear about what at-fault does block:

 - Damages lump-sum.
-The common-law side of the claim — pain and suffering, future economic loss, future care — is blocked if you're wholly or mostly (over 61%) at fault.
+The common-law side of the claim — pain and suffering, future economic loss, future care — is blocked if you're wholly or mostly at fault.
 That's the traditional "compensation payout" people associate with a car accident claim.

 What fault doesn't block: